quaderno/quaderno-api/source/includes/_setup.md

 Note that on 1 July the transition period for *20210316* ends as well, and the legacy endpoints for [taxes](#taxes-legacy) and [pagination](#page-parameter-legacy) will also respond `410 Gone`.

-If you're using these endpoints, you'll have to include extra logic in your code to issue a credit note and create a new invoide.
+If you're using these endpoints, you'll have to include extra logic in your code to issue a credit note and create a new invoice.

 However, given your use case is one that automatically issues paid invoices (for instance, your customer's pays and then your system issues the invoice, not the other way around) and you're up for a challenge, our recommendation to face this change is to migrate to the new [Transactions API](#transactions).